-How to make a Stage 3 complaint: The complainant should write to the Clerk to the Governors, via the school address, within 10 school days of receiving the Stage 2 response.
+How to make a Stage 3 complaint: The complainant should write to the Clerk to the Governors via the school address in an envelope marked "Private and Confidential" or via email: clerk@orchardjuniorschool.co.uk, preferably using template Stage 3 Progress of Complaint from Appendix 2 within 10 school days of receiving the Stage 2 response.
+Requests received outside of this time frame will only be considered if exceptional circumstances apply.

 The complainant should include information about:

-- the nature of the original complaint - the steps that have resulted in the complainant taking this course of action (including why the complainant is unhappy with the Headteacher's and Chair of Governor's responses)
+- the nature of the original complaint - the steps that have resulted in the complainant taking this course of action (including why the complainant is unhappy with the Headteacher's (Stage 1) and Chair of Governor's (Stage 2) responses)

-Timescales: The Clerk to Governors will acknowledge receipt of the complainant's request within 5 school days.
-The complaints panel will usually be convened within 20 school days of receiving the request for the complaint to be heard by the Governing body's complaints panel.
+Timescales: The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The complaints panel will usually be convened within 20 school days of receiving the request for the complaint to be heard by the Governing Body's complaints panel.

 Where it is not possible to find a mutually convenient date within that timescale, all reasonable steps will be taken to agree a time and date mutually convenient to all parties.
+If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting.
+It will then proceed in the complainant's absence on the basis of written submissions from both parties.

-The main function of the complaints panel will be to ensure that:
+Resolution: The main function of the complaints panel will be to ensure that:

-- the complaint has been properly handled by the Headteacher (and Chair of Governors) - a sufficiently comprehensive investigation has been carried out - the correct procedure / policies were followed.
+- the complaint has been properly handled by the Headteacher (and Chair of Governors) - a sufficiently comprehensive investigation has been carried out

+• the correct procedure / policies were followed.